 Practice Free 220-1202 Exam Online Questions

 - B .
-Educate the end user
+Replace the CMOS battery

 - D .
-Review system logs
+Isolate the system from the corporate network

 B